Vatican to push for religious freedom as China deal extended

 Many believe it will eventually lead to diplomatic relations with Beijing, meaning that the Vatican would have to sever ties with Taiwan.

-Parolin said on Wednesday that talk of diplomatic relations was premature and that accord was strictly religious and not political.
+But Parolin said on Wednesday that talk of diplomatic relations was premature and that the accord was strictly religious and not political.

 “The two sides will continue to keep in close communication and consultation, and continue to push forward the process of improving relations,” Chinese foreign ministry spokesman Zhao Lijian said in Beijing.